-Wendy Whiteley was a complex woman, most famous as Brett Whiteley's wife.
+Wendy Whiteley was a complex woman.
 Among many achievements in an eventful life, is a remarkable secret garden that she created out of an old dump, on the banks of Sydney Harbour.

 Born in Sydney in 1941, Wendy Julius showed artistic ability from a young age.

 Attending the Hornsby Girls High School, in the northern suburbs, she won the David Jones Drawing Prize, a prestigious local art contest, in her early teens.
 She later attended the East Sydney Technical College, where she studied drawing and art history.

 In 1957, at the age of 15, she met Brett Whitely.

 Two years older than Wendy, at seventeen Brett Whiteley was working in the layout department for a Sydney advertising firm.

 But he was passionately committed to becoming an artist.